Harry-Tom/tidal.nvim/README.md

 `tidal.nvim` adds a series of user autocommands which can be used to add custom functionality:

 - `TidalLaunch` is executed from the `launch_tidal` function
+- `TidalHush` is executed whenever a hush command was received

 #### Example: Integrating with scnvim